 The power distribution system will be rated 480 VAC, 3-phase and will provide service to the cleaning brush equipment.
 The existing MCC FCQ7 is in the service gallery near east fish ladder exit at EL.
 168 and will be utilized for supplying power to the cleaning brush equipment.
 Design consideration include the following:

 Electrical termination and distribution equipment required for distribution of the power supply including raceways and cables.

-Expansion of existing MCC FCQ7 for circuit availability (physical expansion and power availability).
+Expansion of existing MCC FCQ7 for circuit availability